 The site for the proposed landfill also is home to 39 sensitive species and within an area designated as “critical habitat” for four endangered species.
 It also is forage range for a pair of golden eagles, which have nested on the side of Gregory Mountain for years.
 The eagles would be impacted by the proposed facility and by the needed relocation of three SDG&E high-voltage transmission lines and towers on Gregory Mountain.

 For these reasons, the County of San Diego repeatedly rejected Gregory Canyon as a site for a landfill.
-But, in 1994, project proponents funded a misleading County-wide ballot initiative that amended land-use requirements to allow the construction of the landfill if all required approvals were obtained.
+But, in 1994, project proponents funded a misleading County-wide ballot initiative that amended land-use requirements to allow the construction of the landfill.
 Although proponents of the initiative claimed that the landfill was needed to avoid an imminent landfill capacity crisis, no landfill “crisis” has materialized.

 In fact, 20 years later, recycling and reuse have drastically reduced the amount of waste being disposed.
-CalRecycle data show that the amount of waste disposed in the County decreased 25% between 2005 and 2012.
+CalRecycle data show that the annual amount of waste disposed in the County decreased 25% between 2005 and 2012, and has stayed at that level (approximately 3 million tons per year) through 2014.
 Data also show that County and regional landfills have sufficient capacity for decades into the future.
+With the expansion of the Sycamore landfill, there will be more than 120 million tons of landfill capacity in the County.
 And, as the state enacts more-stringent laws requiring increased recycling, especially of organic materials, and technological advances reduce the cost of reusing materials long thought of as “waste,” the need for the landfill diminishes further.

 The bottom line is that the significant impacts of and threats posed by the proposed Gregory Canyon landfill far outweigh any of its claimed benefits.
 The project is a vestige of a fading era where materials with intrinsic value were considered waste and simply buried.
 Even the CEO of Waste Management, Inc. told the Wall Street Journal in a 2012 interview that in the next 10-15 years, 100% of the company’s revenues would be from the “up-use” of those materials and not from traditional waste disposal practices.